 Your editorial mission statement should clearly define who your target audience is, how your content will help them, and ultimately what the desired outcome is.

-Your content marketing strategy is the roadmap that helps you plan, execute and measure your efforts.
+Your content marketing strategy is the content roadmap that helps you plan, execute and measure your efforts.
 This needs to include your key objectives, target audience, content topics and types, publishing schedule, promotion plan and measurement metrics – some of which we’ll talk about in the following tips.

 For topics that aren’t covered here, like the publishing schedule, check out this step-by-step guide I often share with marketers to help build out your content marketing strategy.